Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 DispatchQueue.global().async {

-// Recognition takes time, so put it in the background thread to avoid blocking the current screen
+// Recognition takes time, so it is executed in the background thread to avoid freezing the current screen

 do{